floemmel/PowerBiDesktopTraining/README.md

 Select _Get data_ in Power BI Desktop (you will find it in the ribbon on the _Home_ tab) and search for the connector that you are looking for.
 As there is no authentication required, you can select _Anonymous_ when using the Web connector.
 The Text/CSV connector doesn't require authentication at all, as it connects to a local file on your device.
 Once confirmed, the Power Query Editor will open with a preview of the query.

+Then click _Connect_ or _Transform data_.
+Selecting the second one will open the Power Query Editor from which you can select _New Source_ to add a second source.

 You will need to repeat it for all four files, alternatively to using _Get data_ on the ribbon you can also _New Source_ in the Power Query Editor.
 After following the steps, the four tables (queries) should be visible in your Power Query editor.

 <img width="144" alt="image" src="https://user-images.githubusercontent.com/49025350/235483775-48bc7894-13d3-479e-9b34-96b0c7109b2e.png">